shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/developing/setting_software_environment_variables.md

 ## app_launch.py

-The [`app_launch.py`](https://github.com/shotgunsoftware/tk-multi-launchapp/blob/6a884aa144851148e8369e9f35a2471087f98d16/hooks/app_launch.py) hook is called at the point in the process where the launch software command is executed.
+The [`app_launch.py`](https://github.com/shotgunsoftware/tk-multi-launchapp/blob/6a884aa144851148e8369e9f35a2471087f98d16/hooks/app_launch.py) hook is called at the point in the process where the software's executable is run.
 You can modify this to change how the software is launched.
-This might be useful if for example you are launching a custom executable that handles the environment rather than the software executable directly, and need to change the way in which it is executed.
+For example you might wish to remove the `/b` from the Windows start command so that it doesn't suppress any popups, such as Nuke's command output window.